Zachary-Ip/pokemon-popularity-contest/README.md

 ### Comparison Process

-1. Two random Pokémon are presented to the user
+1. Two Pokémon are presented to the user
 2. User selects their favorite
 3. ELO ratings are updated based on the selection
 4. Process repeats with a new pair